 Mark says they both need to be the same perfect length.

-Reason: whatever way the route goes, you should lead with that hand.
+Reason: When ascending, whatever way the route goes, you should lead with that hand.
 Say that you are right handed.
 If the pitch goes pretty much straight up or to the right, you will be leading with your right ascender.
 But, if the pitch leads to the left, you should be leading with your left hand ascender.
-In that case, the length should be the same as the right.
+In that case, the daisy length should be the same as the right.

 Here’s a photo of the proper set up.
 Note at the bottom of the carabiner is just about at the climber’s nose.
 When weighted on the rope, it should settle into the correct position.